-I am an Englishman, and I've been living in New Jersey since I was 20.
+I am an Englishman, and I've been living in America since I was 20.
 I've had a camera of some sort in my hands since I was a boy.
 At 11 years old, seeing my interest, my brother gave me my first 'real' camera - a Ricoh KR-10 SE.
 Thirty years later, I still have it, and occasionally still put a roll of film through it.
-I received my education in England and went on to achieve an Honours ( BA equivalent) degree in photography.
+I received my education in England and moved to the US at 20.
 I enjoy many aspects of photography, from fine art to portraiture, and journalistic to weddings.
 I consider myself a fine art photojournalist, and bring this combination of genres to both my professional assignments and to my personal projects.
 I enjoy working with both natural light and off-camera flash, depending on the mood I wish to set for a final image.

 My work has been exhibited and published both Nationally and internationally.

 I have exhibited in galleries such as The Gallery 13 in NJ, Gallery NRC in Colorado, and recently exhibited my work from St Maarten, in St Maarten, showcased by Les Fruits de mer, where I won an award.